Vonage/vbc-developer/_tutorials/en/create-an-application.md

 navigation_weight: 3
 ---

-# Creating an Application

 To use the Vonage Business Communications APIs, you must create a API application.

 > Note: To avoid confusion, "application" in this context refers to a logical grouping of APIs.

-## Create a new Application

 1. Sign into [Developer Portal](https://developer.vonage.com/store/) using your Vonage Business Communications credentials and select **Vonage Business Communications** from the platform drop down list.
 2. Select **My Applications** from the left-hand navigation menu.